RustyF/serilog-sinks-azure-analytics/README.md

 ```

 ## Performance
-Sink buffers log internally and flush to Azure Log Analytics in batches using dedicated thread for better performance.
+Sink buffers log internally and flush to Azure Log Analytics in batches using a dedicated thread for better performance.

 ## [Azure Log Analytics data limits](https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-data-collector-api#data-limits)
 There are some constraints around the data posted to the Log Analytics Data collection API.

-Maximum of 30 MB per post to Log Analytics.
+* A maximum of 30 MB per post to Log Analytics.
 This is a size limit for a single post.
-If the data from a single post that exceeds 30 MB, you should split the data up to smaller sized chunks and send them concurrently.
+If the data from a single post exceeds 30 MB, you should split the data up to smaller sized chunks and send them concurrently.

-Maximum of 32 KB limit for field values.
+* A maximum of 32 KB limit for field values.
 If the field value is greater than 32 KB, the data will be truncated.

-Recommended maximum number of fields for a given type is 50.
+The recommended maximum number of fields for a given type is 50.
 This is a practical limit from a usability and search experience perspective.

 >**Note**: Log data exceeding maximum permissible size will get dropped and will not appear in Azure Log.